ReidGlaze/ReidGlaze.github.io/_posts/2023-07-17-Bike-Rental-Predictions.md

 ## Fixing the output distribution

  Machine learning models work much better when the output has a normal distribution.
 However, the output of X train was skewed right.
 In order to fix this, a square root was applied to the X train output.
 The distributions before applying the square root and after application are shown with Seaborn.
+This step should also be done with the validation data.

 ![by origin](/assets/images/seaborn.png)
 ![by origin](/assets/images/fixskew.png)

 ## Training the Model

+Several models were tried, but XGBoost yielded the highest R2 score on the validation data.
+The hyperparameters were also altered for optimal performance.

 ![by origin](/assets/images/xgboost.png)

+The R2 scores returned were:
+* R2 on training: 0.9988912357447004
+* R2 on validation: 0.9343343223928372

+Unfortunately, the Kaggle competition is now closed and I can no longer retrieve the validation score for the test data.
+However, I remember it being very similar to the the validation data.

+Here are some reasons XGBoost may be the most appropriate model for this dataset.

+1. Robust Performance: XGBoost is known for its superior predictive accuracy, often outperforming other machine learning algorithms for structured or tabular data, such as the Seoul Bike Sharing Demand dataset.
+This has led to its dominance in applied machine learning and Kaggle competitions [2].

+2. Ability to Handle Mixed Data Types: Your dataset contains a mix of categorical (like season, holiday, functional day) and numerical (like temperature, humidity, windspeed) features.
+XGBoost can effectively handle this mixture of feature types.

+3. Handles Complex Non-linear Relationships: The relationship between features such as weather, time, and holiday status, and the demand for bikes is likely non-linear and involves complex interactions.
+XGBoost, being a gradient boosting algorithm, is capable of modeling these non-linearities and interactions effectively.

+3. Overfitting Prevention: XGBoost includes built-in regularization parameters that help in preventing overfitting, making it a good choice for datasets with many features and complex relationships.

+4. Handling Missing Values: If there are missing values in the dataset, XGBoost can automatically handle them.

+5. Fast and Efficient: XGBoost is designed for speed and performance.
+It implements parallel processing, making it faster than many other ensemble classifiers.
+It also supports GPU training for further speed-up [1, 4].

+6. Interpretability: Despite being a complex model, XGBoost provides feature importance scores which can be helpful for understanding the impact of different features on the predictions.